 Minnesota Nanny Tax Guide

 Minnesota has one of the more progressive income tax systems with rates reaching 9.85%.
-A paid family leave program is being implemented with benefits starting in 2026.
+The state's Paid Family and Medical Leave program is active for 2026.

 Minimum Wage